FULFILLED PROPHECIES

 This number of military personnel is mentioned in Rev 9:16 as part of the sixth trumpet of the seventh seal, in the book of Revelation.
 In general, the COG's see in this a coming conglomerate of forces made up from a variety of nations.
 However, they fail to notice that World War I had over 70 million combatants and World War II had just under 130 million, making a total of 200 million.
 These two wars together led to the defeat of the Gentile powers that ruled the Holy Land, and the end of "Christian" state persecution of the Jews, exactly when the Jews' 2520 years of punishment came to an end.
 This in turn facilitated the return of the Jews to their country, an event frequently prophesied about in Scripture.
 Please see "THE TWO WITNESSES" and "THE HISTORICAL 7TH SEAL (THE 7 TRUMPETS) for more information.

-11) The 70 Week Prophecy
+11) The Seventy Week Prophecy

 In a nutshell, the 490 years that this prophecy covers can be identified as follows:

-12) Jacob's Trouble
+14) Jacob's Trouble

-13) The Psalm 83 "alliance"
+15) The Psalm 83 "Alliance"

 Some of the Churches of God see in Psalm 83 a conglomerate of nations aligning themselves against Israel at some point in the future.
 Much speculation is made about who might be involved, and when this will come to pass.
 However, II Chronicles 20 describes a group of nations gathering against the Kingdom of Judah in the days of King Jehoshaphat that adequately fits with the details of Ps 83.
 At least four major Bible Commentaries, those of Adam Clarke; Matthew Henry; Keil and Delitzsch; and Jamieson, Fausset and Brown, attribute this prophecy to the major events described in II Chron 20.
-The descendant of Asaph who was used by God to prophesy to Jehoshaphat and the people of Judah at that time, is mentioned by name in II Chron 20:14, and it is most probable that God inspired him to write Psalm 83 as a memorial of this event.
+The descendant of Asaph who was used by God to prophesy to Jehoshaphat and the people of Judah at that time is mentioned by name in II Chron 20:14, and it is most probable that God inspired him to write Psalm 83 as a memorial of this event.
 See Clarke's Commentary as an example of this explanation: https://www.studylight.org/commentaries/eng/acc/psalms-83.html

 From the points listed above, we see that the final era of the Church is called "blind" for good reason (Rev 3:17).
 However, the question stated at the outset remains: Will this blindness have eternal consequences for the people of God?